demisto/content-docs/docs/integrations/parameter-types.md

 ## Encrypted

-This type of parameters is used for encrypted inputs, such as API tokens.
+This type of parameter is used for encrypted inputs, such as API tokens.
 This should not be used for username-password credentials however.
 It creates a small sized text box with an encrypted text, which would also be stored encrypted in the database.